bitfocus/companion-module-axeltechnology-xradio/companion/HELP.md

-## Your module
+## AxelTechnology xradio module

-Write some help for your users here!
+AxelTechnology module for performing TCP and UDP requests to xradio ecosystem

+**Available commands in this module**

+* Send TCP
+* Send UDP